Kick-Start 2026: New Year Appliance Check for Fresno & Clovis Homes

 Are older appliances worth repairing in 2026?

-Many appliances over 8–10 years old can still be repaired cost‑effectively if problems are caught early.
-However, if repair costs exceed half the price of a new, energy‑efficient model, replacement may make more sense—especially with available rebates.
+Many appliances over 8 to 10 years old can still be repaired cost-effectively if problems are caught early.
+But if repair costs exceed about half the price of a new energy-efficient model, replacement may make more sense.

 How does proper maintenance help lower my energy bills?

-Clean coils, free‑flowing vents and accurate temperatures let appliances operate at peak efficiency.
+Clean coils, free-flowing vents, and accurate temperatures help appliances operate at peak efficiency.
 Dirty coils and clogged vents force compressors and motors to work harder, increasing electricity use.
-Simple maintenance can cut energy waste and prolong the lifespan of your appliances.
+Simple maintenance reduces waste and can prolong appliance life.

 When should I call an appliance repair professional?

-If you hear grinding or buzzing noises, smell burning, see leaks, notice persistent temperature issues or experience frequent circuit trips, unplug the appliance and call a qualified technician.
-Early intervention prevents further damage and potential safety hazards.
+If you hear grinding or buzzing noises, smell burning, see leaks, notice persistent temperature issues, or experience frequent circuit trips, unplug the appliance and call a qualified technician.
+Early intervention helps prevent bigger repairs and safety hazards.

 Start 2026 Confidently—MVI Appliance Has You Covered